AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gprbuild.rst

     end Config;

-In this case, :program:`GPRbuild` selects the appropriate directory containing the ``config.ads`` file according to information that we provide for the compilation process.
+In this case, :program:`GPRbuild` selects the appropriate directory to look for the :file:`config.ads` file according to information we provide for the compilation process.
 For example:

 .. code-block:: sh

     gprbuild -P default.gpr -Xmode=release

-We can do this by using a scenario type called ``Mode_Type`` in our project file:
+We do this by using a scenario type called ``Mode_Type`` in our project
+file:

 .. code-block:: none